ridhimanwazir/ansible_configuration_management/Readme.md

 - `roles/nginx`: Ansible role directory.
   - `defaults`: Default variables for the role.
-  - `files`: Static files (e.g., NGINX configuration files).
   - `handlers`: Handlers for the role.
-  - `meta`: Metadata for the role (e.g., role dependencies).
   - `tasks`: Main tasks for the role.
+    - `ec2.yml`: Tasks for installing and configuring NGINX on ec2.
+    - `docker.yml`: Tasks for installing and configuring NGINX on the docker container.
-    - `main.yml`: Tasks for installing and configuring NGINX.
+    - `main.yml`: Tasks for installing and configuring NGINX on docker and ec2 based on tags
-  - `templates`: Template files used by the role.
   - `vars`: Variables for the role.
-- `main.yml`: Main playbook to orchestrate tasks.
+- `playbook.yml`: Main playbook to orchestrate tasks.
-- `your_inventory_file`: Ansible inventory file.
+- `your_inventory_file`: Ansible inventory file for mapping ec2 IP or hostname

-## Customization

-You can customize the playbook and the `nginx` role according to your specific requirements:

-- Adjust ports and configurations in `main.yml`.
-- Modify NGINX configurations in `roles/nginx/files` and `roles/nginx/templates`.

-## Contributing

-Feel free to contribute by opening issues, providing feedback, or submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.